 Many scientific journals are asking for graphical abstracts to publish articles.
-A graphical or pic abstract (as a picture is worth a thousand words) helps the reader to understand the main information at the first glance.
+A graphical or pic abstract (as a picture is worth a thousand words) helps the reader to understand the main information at first glance.

 Different journals have different rules for the graphical abstract and this can make the publication process even harder.
-So, to help you in this process, I’ve made a tutorial on how to make a graphical abstract for Elsevier.
+So, to help you in this process, we’ve made a tutorial on how to make a graphical abstract for Elsevier.

-A summary of what is expected of a graphical abstract: “A Graphical Abstract should allow readers to quickly gain an understanding of the main take-home message of the paper and is intended to encourage browsing, promote interdisciplinary scholarship, and help readers identify more quickly which papers are most relevant to their research interests.
+“A Graphical Abstract should allow readers to quickly gain an understanding of the main take-home message of the paper and is intended to encourage browsing, promote interdisciplinary scholarship, and help readers identify more quickly which papers are most relevant to their research interests.
+Authors must provide an image that clearly represents the work described in the paper.
+A key figure from the original paper, summarizing the content can also be submitted as a graphical abstract.”

 Before that, it’s a good idea to quickly understand what an abstract is.
 An abstract is essentially a short summary of your research paper, usually a paragraph or two, around 250 words long.